roylu307/POP-RCNN/README.md

 The code is mainly based on [OpenPCDet](https://github.com/open-mmlab/OpenPCDet).

 ## Introduction
-We provide code and training configurations of PA-RCNN on the KITTI and Waymo Open dataset.
+We provide code and training configurations of POP-RCNN-V on the KITTI dataset.

 ![Algorithm Overview](docs/overview.png)